Workplace from Meta is closing, names Workvivo by Zoom as ONLY preferred migration partner.

 • Less than 25 percent of respondents’ portals are integrated with social platforms, and only 11 percent are optimized for mobile access.
 However, those who do offer mobile or social capabilities saw more than twice as much engagement (77 percent versus 33 percent).

-Organizations were no longer looking at the traditional Intranet as a solution to the communication problem.
+Organizations were no longer looking at the traditional Intranet requirements as a solution to the communication problem.

 Instead, these types of Intranets created even more problems for both employees and executives.
 Running them was confusing, employees didn’t engage with them, and they often became a dumpster for old, irrelevant content.